-Many thanks to everyone who has contributed already; if you haven't, remember that donations are tax deductible and can be made securely online here or with a check payable to Media Alliance sent to PO Box 35 Troy NY 12181.
+Many thanks to everyone who contributed to our Buy-A-Watt fundraising campaign to build radio station WOOC 105.3 FM at The Sanctuary for Independent Media; if you haven't, remember that donations are tax deductible and can be made securely online here or with a check payable to Media Alliance sent to PO Box 35 Troy NY 12181.

-Thanks again to everyone who's helped us get this far, and to all the future donors who will help put WOOC 105.3 FM on the air!
+Thanks again to everyone who's helped us get this far, and to all the future donors who will help keep WOOC 105.3 FM on the air!

 The Spring 2015 season at The Sanctuary for Independent Media kicked off on March 21st with the Nile Project, a 15-piece band of musical activists which the New York Times called "a committed, euphoric international coalition, a superb example of small-world music, of what happens to traditions in the information age."